Can You Transfer from One Cloud to Another?

 - Data Protection.
 Although most cloud services adopt cutting-edge encryption and professional technology to prevent your data from hacker attacks and virus intrusion, it’s still not secure to save data in only one place.
 For example, the “Google Photos lost photos” issue sometimes still happens.

 - Better Management.
 It may drive you crazy if you store a huge amount of data to clouds without any sorting, given that there’s much data generated in people’s daily life.
 To manage your clouds and data more organized, transferring each certain files to each cloud is a good way to help you categorize data.
-For instance, moving all photos to Google Photos/Flickr.
+For instance, you are able to move all photos to Google Photos/Flickr.

 Anyway, it is beneficial to migrate files and data from one cloud to another.
 After transferring, you can also navigate and access what you need in different clouds immediately.